BOIPA/BOIPA_Gateway_JAVA_SDK/README.md

 # BOIPA-JAVA-SDK
-This  library provides integration access to the BOIPA Api.
+This  library provides integration access to the BOIPA Payment Gateway.

 ## Quick Start